 The Pinterest Metrics That Really Do Matter

-So what metrics really matter on Pinterest?
+So what metrics really matter when analyzing an effective Pinterest strategy?
 Most importantly, you want those link clicks.
 That is the reason you are using Pinterest to begin with, right?
 You can track those per pin or in total for the month.
 When you first log in to the business hub, you will see the total link clicks from the last 30 days as shown below.

 When you click on the red button titled “see analytics” you will get to the analytics dashboard which tracks a number of metrics shown below.
 Impressions and engagements are good indicators of the overall performance of your Pinterest business account.

-Here is a breakdown of each Pinterest KPI and what they mean:
+Here is a breakdown of the best Pinterest KPIs and what they mean:

 These definitions can be found on the Pinterest help page.